jafl/jx_application_framework/programs/code_crusader/README.md

 Installing
 ==========

 The easiest way to install from the binary package is to run `sudo ./install`.
-If you are on MacOS, you also need to `brew install ace icu4c pcre gd editorconfig aspell`.

 Otherwise, the programs (jcc, makemake, ctags, dirdiff) need to be placed in a directory that is on your execution path.  `/usr/bin` or `~/bin` are usually good choices.
 Copy the libraries in `lib/` to a directory on your `LD_LIBRARY_PATH`.